bartbutenaers/node-red-contrib-calc/README.md

    + Some other operations require always an ***array of input numbers***.
 For example an array of minimum 2 input numbers ```[2, 3]``` is required to multiply, but the result will be a single output number ```6```.
     + A few operations require a ***fixed-length array of input numbers***.
 For example X to the power of Y requires an array of two input numbers.
 2. The node will execute the requested operation on the input data.
+3. If required, the result of the calculation will be rounded to the specified number of decimals.
-3. The result of the calculation will be stored in the output message.
+4. The result of the calculation will be stored in the output message.
 The result can be a single output number or an array of output numbers.
 By default the data will be put in ```msg.payload```, but another output message field can be selected:

    ![Output field](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-calc/master/images/calc_output.png)